mysociety/yournextrepresentative/README.md

   * A form to add a new candidate with their basic contact details, Twitter username, etc.

+  * Mark someone from 2010 as known not to be standing

+* A page for each candidate that:

-  * Similarly, allow the contact details (or 2015 constituency) of any candidate to be edited.
+  * Allows the contact details, 2015 party or 2015 constituency of any candidate to be edited.

+  * See all previous versions of a person's information, with the username, IP and source attribution from the person who made the change.

+  * Allows you to revert to a previous version of that person.

-So this is enough for basic entry of candidate data, but there's a lot more that should be done to make this a useful and usable tool.
+So this is hopefully enough for basic entry of candidate data.

 ## Things Still To Do:

-* Auto-complete parties

 * Make "Party in 2015" optional if "standing" isn't ticked

-* Add an attribute of a person to indicate that they're not standing, so that can be recorded with a source and username.

-* It's really weird that constituencies are sometimes referred to in parameters by either (a) the full name (b) the MapIt ID or (c) the Candidate List organization ID.
-This should really be consistent.

-* Allow search for a candidate based on their name.
+* Allow search for a candidate based on their name

+* Improve test coverage

+* Work out why you're asked permission every time you use a social login, not just the first time

 * Stub out the PopIt API in tests (or this could be provided in the PopIt-Python module so that it's reusable).

 * Add documentation for you to make common API queries to the PopIt instance to get candidate data back.

-* Add basic versioning of the kind suggested above.

 * Consider changing the data model in PopIt.
 At the moment the script that sets up the PopIt instance (create-popit.py) and